raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

+Select your first sprite.
+If you want to use a pre-made animated sprite then explore sprites which already have a number of costumes.
+Otherwise you can make them yourself in the next step.

+--- /task ---

+--- task ---

-Select your first sprite and click on the **Code** tab.
+Click on the **Code** tab.
 Add code to make your sprite bounce around the Stage in the way you want it to.
 It might take a few experiments with direction and speed to get suitable behaviour for your sprite.

 **Tip:** It's easier to identify issues if you make one change at a time and then run your program.

+--- /task ---

+--- task ---

+Remember to keep running your project to test it.
+Is the program working as you had planned?

+**Tip**: look at the **Code** tab in the **How to ...** to understand how to make your sprite move.

 --- /task ---